BaTaner/Distributed-H_-Edge-Weight-Synthesis-for-Cooperative-Systems/README.md

 # Distributed-H_-Edge-Weight-Synthesis-for-Cooperative-Systems
 This repository shares the information on work that is published in CDC 2021 on subject Distributed H_{∞} Edge Weight Synthesis for Cooperative Systems.

+This paper studies distributed edge weight synthesis of a cooperative system for a fixed topology to improve H∞ performance, considering that disturbances are injected at interconnection channels.
+This problem is cast into a linear matrix inequality problem by replacing original cooperative system with an equivalent ideal cooperative system.
+Derivations of the method relies on dissipative system framework.
+Proposed method provides an upper bound for the induced L2 norm of the original lumped cooperative system while reducing the computation time.
+A comparison for computation time illustrates the advantage of the proposed method against the lumped counterpart.